Search this website for information about collecting stocks and bonds.

 What certificates are included in my "market basket" index?
 They are medium scarce certificates that tend to appear in formal live auctions.
 Unfortunately, as the number of formal auctions has dropped, many of those certificates are now appearing more and more frequently on eBay.

-Five-sample moving averages show trends very clearly, but they have a downside.
+Graphs of moving averages show trends very clearly, but they have a downside.
 They are "lagging" indicators.
 They do not show the value of the last sale, but the average value of the last five sales.
 In other words, it takes two or more sales at higher prices to display a reversal of declining prices.
 In our case, where sales are few and far between, the chart of 5-sample moving averages will always trail the current market by six months to a year!

 Acknowledging those limitations, I feel the index represents a reasonably consistent measurement across a fairly wide selection of RAILROAD certificates.
-The goal is not to establish a perfect index value; the goal is to spot trends.
-And the trend has been down.
+The goal is not to establish a perfect index value; the goal is to spot trends and the trend has been down.

 ONE FINAL COMMENT.